denbasun/Hero_Managemant_App.github.io/README.md

 Smooth Transitions: Utilizes React Transition Group and CSS Transition to provide smooth animations and transitions for a more engaging user experience.

-Local Data Storage: Uses a local JSON file to store and manage hero data, with updates made upon form submission.
+Data Storage: Uses Json-Server with a JSON file to store and manage hero data, with updates made upon form submission.